bvberkum/docutils-ext/README.rst

 - Also in this project some `documentation on Du`__, and there are `some examples of rSt and docutils`__ code.

   ..
 XXX: separate project?
 A first stab at a quick-reference chart for Du/rSt, based in rSt.
 See if combinable with sheet.

-To use the extensions, change from the standard du components to those in ``dotmpe.du.ext.*``.
-There may not be a ready-to-use frontend, or even a suitable reader for your purposes here.
-Mostly it is a place to keep my own particular component/transform configurations, and experiment with some new ones.
-There is some incomplete code for frontend support, but mainly that is to enable another publisher project, `Blue Lines`.

-However other additions by this project may be compatible with the interests of the Du project itself, ie. might be contributed.

 .. __: doc/main.rst
 .. __: examples